idontwantyourspamthanks/atari_st_disk_checker/dist-README.md

 - **Scan** — scan `.ST` / `.MSA` / `.STX` images (or a ZIP of them) for Atari ST boot-sector viruses.

+The scanner checks each disk's boot sector four ways: behavioural heuristics (reset-proofing, vector hooks, encryption, MS-DOS disguise), a signature database of ~40 catalogued ST viruses, a database of known antivirus bootblocks so those aren't false alarms, and a 68000 sandbox that actually *executes* the boot sector to catch viruses that hide by relocating, decrypting, or writing themselves back to disk.
+Verdicts are `infected` / `suspicious` / `protected` / `clean`, with the exact bytes behind each finding shown in a hex viewer.

 Everything runs entirely in your browser.
 No server, no accounts, no uploads — your bytes stay on your machine.